decodingml/llm-twin-course/course/module-4/README.md

 - `COMET_PROJECT`: The project name under which your experiments will be logged.
 - `COMET_WORKSPACE`: The workspace name that organizes various projects and experiments.

-## Obtaining CometML Variables
+## Obtaining Comet ML Variables

 To access and set up the necessary CometML variables for your project, follow these steps:

 1. **Create an Account or Log In**:

-   - Visit [CometML's website](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) and log in if you already have an account, or sign up if you're a new user.
+   - Visit [Comet ML's website](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) and log in if you already have an account, or sign up if you're a new user.

 2. **Create a New Project**: